simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-07-08
+<br />**Date image released:**  2025-07-09
-<br />**This image is owned by:**
+<br />**This image is owned by:**  Alessandro Cipolat Bares
-Ogetay Kayali
-(Michigan Tech U.)
-Text:
-Ogetay Kayali
-(Michigan Tech U.)

-<br />**Title of the image:**  The Pleiades in Red and Blue
+<br />**Title of the image:**  A Beautiful Trifid
-<br />**Description for the image:**  If you have looked at the sky and seen a group of stars about the size of the full Moon, that's the Pleiades (M45).
-Perhaps the most famous star cluster in the sky, its brightest stars can be seen even from the light-polluted cities.
-But your unaided eye can also see its nebulosity -- the gas and dust surrounding it -- under dark skies.
-However, telescopes can catch even more.
-The bright blue stars of the Pleiades, also known as the Seven Sisters, light up their surrounding dust, causing it to appear a diffuse blue that can only be seen under long exposures.
-But that's not all.
-The cosmic dust appears to stretch upward like ethereal arms.
-And the entire structure is surrounded by a reddish glow from the most abundant element in the universe: hydrogen.
-The featured image is composed of nearly 25 hours of exposure and was captured last year from Starfront Observatory, in Texas, USA  Explore Your Universe: Random APOD Generator
+<br />**Description for the image:**  The beautiful Trifid Nebula is a cosmic study in contrasts.
+Also known as M20, it lies about 5,000 light-years away toward the nebula rich constellation Sagittarius.
+A star forming region in the plane of our galaxy, the Trifid does illustrate three different types of astronomical nebulae; red emission nebulae dominated by light from hydrogen atoms, blue reflection nebulae produced by dust reflecting starlight, and dark nebulae where dense dust clouds appear in silhouette.
+But, the red emission region roughly separated into three parts by obscuring dust lanes is what lends the Trifid its popular name.
+Pillars and jets sculpted by newborn stars, above and right of the emission nebula's center, appear in famous Hubble Space Telescope close-up images of the region.
+The Trifid Nebula is about 40 light-years across.
+Too faint to be seen by the unaided eye, in this deep telescopic view it almost covers the area of a full moon on planet Earth's sky.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2507/Pleiades_Kayali_2560.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2507/Trifid2048.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).